okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/scim-provisioning-integration-prepare/main/index.md

 Okta supports lifecycle provisioning using either version 2.0 and version 1.1 of the SCIM protocol.

 If your service already supports the SCIM protocol, you should still review the [Okta SCIM reference](/docs/reference/scim/) documentation.
-They help you to understand how Okta implements the SCIM protocol.
+The SCIM reference helps you to understand how Okta implements the SCIM protocol.

 If you haven't yet implemented SCIM, Okta recommends that you use [version 2.0 of the SCIM protocol](/docs/reference/scim/scim-20/).